botisimo/botisimo-documentation/docs/index.rst

 Commands
 ^^^^^^^^

-Commands are used to allow you and your moderators/users to interact with the bot via chat.
+Commands are used to allow you, your moderators, and your viewers to interact with the bot via chat.

-:doc:`View All Commands → <commands/index>`
+:doc:`Learn About Commands → <commands/index>`

 .. toctree::
    :maxdepth: 1